54yyyu/code-mcp/README.md

 - "Run git status and show me what files have changed"
 - "Make these changes to main.py: replace X with Y"
 - "Update the process_data function in data_utils.py to handle null values"
+- "Read my analysis.ipynb notebook and show me its contents"
+- "Add a new markdown cell to my notebook explaining the data preprocessing steps"
+- "Edit cell 3 in my notebook to fix the bug in the plotting function"

 ## Safety Features